qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

-Kate aims to do away with any lack of safety during installation: you get exactly one cartridge file, and there's exactly one way of installing and uninstalling it, regardless of which device or operating system you use.
+Kate aims to do away with any lack of safety during installation: you get exactly one cartridge file, and there's exactly one way of installing and uninstalling it, regardless of which device or host operating system you use.
 Once you install, there are no ways of corrupting the installed game files by just using your device.
 Even if you delete data the game has saved after installation.